mikekuk/VPN_de-anonymiser/README.md

 For this to work as intended, the selenium drivers need to be installed.
 This can be downloaded form https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/

+The client will save all pcaps to the shared pcap_data directory.

 If required, extract_clips.py is used to exctact sessions and 20 second clips from larger pcaps.
 This is set to work with the ISCX VPN-No nVPN dateset.